gardners/surveysystem/docs/authorisation-and-middleware.md

 3) The middleware needs to authenticate itself directly via HTTP BASIC or HTTP Digest (see a))

 4) All requests within a session need to come from the *same middleware* (consistency verification).
-The middleware authentication credentials themselves may change (ie. user, admin)
+The middleware authentication credentials may change (ie. user, admin)

 6) All middleware requests require the following *X-HEADERS* to be set: